-JEREMY TREVELYAN BURMAN, PhD, is Assistant Professor (UD1) of Theory and History of Psychology at the University of Groningen, in the Netherlands.
-The primary focus of his research is Jean Piaget, but he is also interested more generally in the definition and movement of scientific meaning—over time, across disciplines, between languages, and internationally.
+JEREMY TREVELYAN BURMAN, PhD, is Senior Assistant Professor (UD1) of Theory and History of Psychology at the University of Groningen, in the Netherlands, and coordinator of the master track dedicated to that specialty.
+The primary focus of his research is Jean Piaget, but he is also interested more generally in the articulation and movement of scientific meaning—over time, across disciplines, between languages, and internationally.
 To pursue these interests, he uses methods borrowed from the history and philosophy of science (esp. archival study) and the digital humanities (esp. network analysis).

-He presently serves as a Consulting Editor of New Ideas in Psychology and History of Psychology.
-He has also been a reviewer for Cognitive Development, the European Yearbook for the History of Psychology, History of the Human Sciences, Human Development, Journal of Child and Family Studies, Journal of Theoretical and Philosophical Psychology, Perspectives on Science, Spontaneous Generations, and The Curriculum Journal.
+He presently serves as a Consulting Editor on the editorial boards of New Ideas in Psychology, History of Psychology, and Review of General Psychology for which he often provides editorial commentary as part of peer review.
+He has also served as a peer reviewer for American Psychologist, Cognitive Development, Curriculum Journal, Dynamis, the European Yearbook for the History of Psychology, History of the Human Sciences, HOPOS, Human Development, Journal of Child and Family Studies, Journal of Theoretical and Philosophical Psychology, Journal of the History of Biology, Perspectives on Science, Scientometrics, and Spontaneous Generations (which is edited by graduate students at his alma mater).
 Previously, he served on the Board of Directors for the Jean Piaget Society (2015-2018) and on the Electronic Resources Advisory Committee for PsycINFO and the American Psychological Association (2007-2012), to which was added a liaison position with the Publications and Communications Board (2009-2012).

-Burman was local host with Maarten Derksen, in 2018, of the European Society for the History of the Human Sciences.
-He is also the international liaison from the Society for the History of Psychology to the American Psychological Association, of which he is a full voting member (not an "international affiliate").
-And he serves on the History Committee for the Jean Piaget Society, for which 40th anniversary celebrations will be held in 2020.
+Burman presently serves as program chair, with Shannon Audley, of the History, Theory, and Methods panel for the 2023 meeting of the Society for Research in Child Development.
+He was also local host with Maarten Derksen, in 2018, of the European Society for the History of the Human Sciences.
+And he is the international liaison from the Society for the History of Psychology to the American Psychological Association, of which he is a full voting member.

 Prior to joining the tenure-track at the University of Groningen in 2016, Burman worked at the Piaget Archives in the University of Geneva.
 His doctoral dissertation, developed and defended in the History and Theory of Psychology Graduate Program at York University in Toronto, was entitled Constructive History: From the standard theory of stages to Piaget's new theory.
 He also has a separate terminal MA in Interdisciplinary Studies from York University, and a B.Sc(Honours) from the University of Toronto.
 And he holds a Dutch university-teaching certificate: the Basis Kwalificatie Onderwijs (referred-to in English as the University Teaching Qualification).